yucel1993/React-Projects/README.md

 Open your browser and visit [Demo Link] (https://appointmentapp12.netlify.app) to view the app.
 #### Second link is getting information from App1.js , App1.css and Components-1.
 #### Basically latest version of the App.
-####  I you double click the appointment box then you will se th e consulted sign
+####  If you click double the appointment box, then you will see the consulted sign
 Open your browser and visit [Demo Link] (https://appointmentappversionlast.netlify.app) to view the app.

 ## Todo App